bgx4k3p/blog/_posts/2022-11-11-oneplus-9pro-convert-tmo-to-na.md

 tags: android root oneplus 9pro le2127 le2125
 ---

+How to convert T-Mobile OnePlus 9 Pro branded device to Global

 **OnePlus 9 Pro Device models**

 T-Mobile branded OnePlus 9 Pro (LE2127) devices have known issues with Modem and losing 5G if the conversion is not done in the right order.
 This guide covers the process to convert to NA/Global (LE2125) and prevent modem issues.
 Global version allows for keeping with the latest updates from OnePlus One and are easier to Root if needed.